H.R. 5106: Restore Trust in Congress Act

 5

-Violators could be required to pay a fee equal to 10% of the value of the prohibited investment and hand over profits from improper transactions.
+Violators could be required to pay a fee equal to 10% of the prohibited investment's value and hand over profits from improper transactions.
+House Members could not pay penalties from their Members' Representational Allowance or from campaign contributions.

 6

-The bill allows narrow exemptions for certain family trusts and lets a spouse or dependent child trade covered investments as part of their main job, so long as the asset is not owned by a covered individual.
+A spouse or dependent child could still trade covered investments as part of their primary occupation, so long as the asset itself is not owned by the Member of Congress.

 Who benefits from H.R.
 5106?